lewymd/BCPDocs/docs/notifications.md

 There are four discord channels; notifications in these channels are much richer than the Facebook equivelants as Discord allows for higher-fidelity formatting.
 Most of the notifications contain a link to google maps or the BCP Pokemon map to be able to identify exactly where the target is.

 ## Pokestop change notifications
+(Coming soon)

-The `#pokestop-change-notifications` shows changes to pokestops in the local area
+The `#new-changed-pokestops` shows changes to pokestops in the local area

 ![NewPokestop](img/discord-new-pokestop.png)

 ## Interesting quests
-The `#mapping-quests` currently shows spinda, but in general will track meta-important quests
+The `#mapped-quests` currently shows spinda, but in general will track meta-important quests such as gibles, rare shinies etc.

 ![Pokemon](img/discord-quest.png)

 ## Hundos and Nundos

-The `#mapping-hundos` channel shows both hundos (100% IV) and nundo (0%) IV pokemon in the local area
+The `#hundos` channel shows both hundos (100% IV) and  `#nundos` will show nundo (0%) IV pokemon in the local area

 ![Pokemon](img/discord-pokemon.png)